danjovich/bf-interpreter/README.md

 # bf-interpreter
-A brainfuck interpreter written in C.
+A brainf**k interpreter written in C.

 ## Running
 To run, simply clone the repository and run the following bash command in the root folder,